dipAch/Automated-CERTIFICATE-Renewal-System/README.md

     ---PortalConfig
 ```

 The above two files contain information that vary from certificate to certificate.
-I have marked the section where those variables
-are grouped together for ease of modifying.
+I have marked the section (as *** VARIABLE SECTION ***) where those variables are grouped together for the ease of modifying.

 __Note:__ Only make changes to those grouped configuration options.
 The rest remains the same for all the instances of the process.